Dan Taberski: Running From Cops

 In 2019, Taberski hosted the podcast called Running From Cops in which he explores the impact of the television program Cops.
 The podcast was again produced by Pineapple Street Media and Topic Studios and was the third and final installment in Taberski's Headlong anthology.
 The podcast focuses on how the television program inaccurately portrays policing and how the show has increased police recruitment and negatively impacted opinions of specific communities.

 The Line

 Taberski hosted the 2021 podcast titled The Line which was produced by Apple TV+ and Jigsaw Productions.
 The podcast was a six part series focused on a court case concerning Eddie Gallagher.
 Throughout the podcast Taberski interviews multiple people involved with the case.
 The podcast was later adapted into a four episode television series.

 9/12

 9/12 was hosted by Taberski and the podcast was produced by Pineapple Street Media, Wondery, and Amazon Music.
 The podcast was a seven episode series that discussed the reactions people had to the September 11 attacks.
 The show explores seven different peoples' stories and how the event affected things like comedy.
 The show won podcast of the year at the 2022 Ambies Awards.

+Heaven's Gate

+Dan Taberski was the writer for the podcast Heaven's Gate.